If you’re looking for unique ways to spend your weekend in Adelaide, you can’t go past one of Adelaide’s fabulous markets.

 This event brings a fresh outlook to monthly market Sundays.
 Meandering through laneways and side-streets.
 There’s pop up stalls, local produce and live entertainment.
 There’s a different theme at each market.

-Where: In the pedestrian laneways and spaces which stem directly from the main street (Mt Barker Road) and Centenary Place.
+Where: Stirling Laneways is located in the pedestrian laneways and spaces which stem directly from the main street (Mt Barker Road), Stirling.

 Food and Produce Markets